opendaylight/aaa/README.md

 ### Installing

-AAA is automatically installed upon installation of odl-restconf.
+AAA is automatically installed upon installation of odl-restconf-noauth and enabled through aaa-shiro-act.

 If you are using AAA from a non-RESTCONF context, you can install the necessary javax.servlet.Filter(s) through the following command:

 	feature:install odl-aaa-shiro

 ### Protecting your REST/RestConf resources

-Add the AAA `AAAShiroFilter` filter to your REST resource (RESTconf example):
+Add the `AAAShiroFilter` filter to your REST resource (RESTCONF example):

     <servlet>
         <servlet-name>JAXRSRestconf</servlet-name>